-However, you may want to work with a data schema and symbols other than those provided by GeoPlanner.
-In this case, you can set up your own templates following GeoPlanner requirements.
-The following steps show you how to set up a new template for GeoPlanner using ArcGIS Desktop and your organization in ArcGIS Online.
+The following steps show you how to set up a new template for ArcGIS GeoPlanner using ArcGIS Desktop or ArcGIS Pro and your ArcGIS organizational account.

 A GeoPlanner template is a group in your organization, a web map, and a feature service.
 To create a new template, you have to create each of these and add specific tags to them.
 The tags help the GeoPlanner app locate your template.